Wisconsin

 FAA airspace rules and Wisconsin conduct rules answer different questions

 The FAA is the exclusive regulator of where a drone may fly nationally, through registration, Remote Pilot Certification under 14 CFR Part 107 for most non-hobby flights, and Remote ID broadcast requirements.
 Wisconsin has instead built one of the more layered state drone codes in the country on top of that federal baseline, covering what an operator does with the footage or data, when police need a warrant, and where a drone may not go at all.
-Five separate statutes now touch drones in Wisconsin: sections 942.10, 175.55, 29.083, 941.292, and the newly created 114.045.
+Five separate statutes now touch drones in Wisconsin: sections 942.10, 175.55, 29.083, 941.292, and 114.045, which dates to 2015 and was expanded in 2025.
 Together they place Wisconsin among the more privacy-protective states nationally on this topic.

 Can your neighbor legally fly a drone over your house in Wisconsin?